-Freehold Land and buildings The College has adopted a policy of revaluation for its freehold properties.
-The freehold properties were valued to fair value by professional valuers at 31 July 2020.
+Freehold Land and buildings

+The College has adopted a policy of revaluation for its freehold properties.
+The freehold properties were valued to fair value by professional valuers at 31 July 2020 and revalued subsequently using the Building Cost information Service (BCIS) indices.